msilb/volbooster/README.md

 One picture says more than 1000 words and here is a sample chart showing how the first trade might be entered and closed when running `VolBooster`:

 ![Sample chart displaying trading strategy `VolBooster`](images/volbooster_sample.png)

+As you can see we would have made 0.15% on this trade.